-1.28 Gambling: Gambling or betting is not permitted.

-1.29 Failing to comply with school imposed consequences: Students must comply with school imposed consequences, including but not limited to detention, other disciplinary consequences, and mandatory student assistance programs, suspension from school and/or temporary or permanent denial of school-provided transportation or school activities.
+- 1.27 Altering records: Students may not alter school or school-related records. - 1.28 Gambling: Gambling or betting is not permitted. - 1.29 Failing to comply with school imposed consequences: Students must comply with school imposed consequences, including but not limited to detention, other disciplinary consequences, and mandatory student assistance programs, suspension from school and/or temporary or permanent denial of school-provided transportation or school activities.